influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.3/administration/security-best-practices.md

 ### Optional: Configure an Authentication Duration

-By default, auth will remain valid for 30 days via a cookie stored in the browser.
+By default, authentication will remain valid for 30 days via a cookie stored in the browser.
 Configure that duration with the `AUTH_DURATION` environment variable.
 For example, to change it to 1 hour, use:
 ```sh